jacquesfauquex/DCKV/snippets/README.md

 The first objective is to compare the legibility of the various snippets.

-In a second step, will include benchmarking of the various combinations.
+In a second step, we will include benchmarking of the various combinations.

 All the snippets are edited with Oxygenxml 20.1 using saxon EE 9.8.0.12.